 1) Training Set Size – The larger the training set, the better the model will perform.
 However, this parameter has a huge impact on training time and can also lead to overfitting.

-2) Kernel Smoothing – This parameter controls how much “bias” or randomness is added to the kernels used in deep learning models.
+2) Kernel Smoothing – This parameter regulates the degree of “bias” or randomness introduced to the kernels employed in deep learning models.
 A higher value results in more realism; however, this can also increase training time and variance.

 How does hyperparameter tuning work in machine learning?

 Hyperparameter tuning is a technique used in machine learning that allows for the adjustment of various parameters in order to improve the learning process.
-Hyperparameters are typically adjusted by trial and error, although some algorithms (such as Gradient Boosting) offer pre-tuned hyperparameters which can speed up the process.
+Hyperparameters are usually tuned through a trial-and-error approach, although certain algorithms (like Gradient Boosting) provide pre-configured hyperparameters that can expedite the tuning process.

 What are the benefits of hyperparameter tuning?

 Hyperparameter tuning is a process that helps optimize the performance of a machine learning model by adjusting its parameters.
-Hyperparameters are variables that vary among different runs of a machine-learning model and can be tuned to achieve the desired performance.
+Hyperparameters are modifiable parameters within a machine-learning model, which can be fine-tuned through various runs to achieve the desired level of performance.

 There are many benefits to hyperparameter tuning: